AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 ---

+Having covered the architectural design of orCASHbuddy's components, the following section examines the implementation details of key features, illustrating how the components work together to deliver functionality.

 ## Implementation

-This section describes some noteworthy details on how certain features are implemented.
+This section describes noteworthy implementation details for key features, showing how the UI, Logic, Model, and Storage components collaborate to handle user commands.

 <br>